Ruin0x11/chroma/doc/Creating_Effects.md

   }
 }
 ```

+Fill in the metadata in the `@EffectManifest` annotation and the effect will be automatically added to the listing.

 ## 2. Code the effect.
 `init()` is called once when switching to the effect.
 Use it to initialize any needed variables.